Lake Kuremaa

 Lake Kuremaa (Kuremaa järv, Jenselsche See) is a 397 ha lake in Jõgeva Parish, Jõgeva County, Estonia, located 2 km north of Palamuse.
-It's the 11th largest lake in Estonia and the second largest in the Vooremaa region (after Saadjärv).
+It is the 11th largest lake in Estonia and the second largest in the Vooremaa region (after Saadjärv).
 It has an average depth of 5.9 m, max. depth is 13.3 m.
-The lake is 83 m above sea-level.
+The lake is 83 m above sea level.